raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/7-rest-controllers-2.md

 ---
 ### The following is a feature list to be implemented in your blog application

-## FEA-2: As a User, I can create posts.
+## FEA-2: As a AccountInfo, I can create posts.

-## FEA-3: As a User, I can edit posts.
+## FEA-3: As a AccountInfo, I can edit posts.

-## FEA-4: As a User, I can delete posts.
+## FEA-4: As a AccountInfo, I can delete posts.

 ---